grassdog/osx/README.md

 - Airmail
     - Add accounts
     - Disable interaction sounds
+    - General > Dock only
+    - Disable Notifications
+    - For each account > Mapping > Remove custom folders
+    - For each account > Clear out signature
 - Airfoil
     - Only show in menu bar
     - Install extras for instant on